tobe2098/c_the_mutex/README.md

 ## Examples

 See [example.c](./example.c) for a small demonstration of using the custom mutex guards in a threaded program using POSIX.
 It really is easy to use.
+To observe the desynchronization of changes in the executable you might need to run it a couple of times.

 ## Not finished as of v0.0.1